KSP-KOS/KOS/doc/source/structures/celestial_bodies/body.rst

 .. attribute:: Body:ANGULARVEL

-    Angular velocity of the body's rotation about its axis (its day) expressed as a vector.
+    Angular velocity of the body's rotation about its axis (its sidereal day) expressed as a vector.

     The direction the angular velocity points is in Ship-Raw orientation, and represents the axis of rotation.
 Remember that everything in